(Welfare & Institutions Code § 781)

 The following are the minimum eligibility requirements for obtaining a record seal:

-- Be at least 18 years of age or be off of probation for five years;
+- If under 18 years of age, be off of probation for five years;

-- Not have an Adult Court misdemeanor conviction involving moral turpitude.
+- Have no Adult Court misdemeanor conviction involving moral turpitude1; and

 Who May Petition for a Record Seal?

-You may personally petition the Court to seal your records or request the Probation Department petition the Court on your behalf.
+- You may personally petition the court to seal your records; or

-- You were committed to the California Department of Corrections and Rehabilitation, Division of Juvenile Facilities (formerly CYA) and have been off parole less than five (5) years;
+- You were committed to the California Department of Corrections and Rehabilitation, Division of Juvenile Facilities (formerly CYA) and have not reached the age of 21;

-- Have you had any recent arrests or citations, including traffic matters?
+- Do you have any recent arrests or citations including traffic matters?

-- Are you currently on any type of formal or informal probation or parole?
+- Are you currently on formal or informal probation or parole?

 Is There a Filing Fee?